 The principle concern of sex addiction is the extent that the impulsive behavior impairs relationships, interferes with occupational performance, diminishes the ability to socialize, and can result in severe legal consequences.

-It is important to gain understanding of the origins of this behavior, and to affix positive parameters around the extent of the behavior.
+It is important to gain an understanding of the origins of this behavior and to affix positive parameters around the extent of the behavior.

 - Excessive Viewing of Pornography

 As with other addictions, in addition to psychotherapy, an individual may benefit from a 12-step program, psychological testing, and/or medication to treat underlying depression, anxiety, or other mood disorders.

 Sex addiction is growing exponentially, especially with instant access to the internet.
 Sexual acts are no further away than your smartphone.
 But the problem is growing and impacting more and more people—relationships and marriages.

 According to Dr. Douglas Weiss, sex addiction is a psychological condition where affected parties engage in compulsive sexual activity on a repeated basis to a point where the excessiveness of it begins to negatively interfere with everyday life, impacts their relationships, and harms their activities of daily living.

 This is also called “acting out,” which involves actions exhibiting unrestrained behavior without properly related emotions and concern for the wellbeing of others.

 The more sex addicts engage in the behavior, the more dependent they become on continuing the behavior to function and feel “normal.”
 The resulting pattern usually presents itself in a compulsive manner which evolves without regard for anything outside of the addict’s pleasure and continued behavior.

 The sexual addiction can manifest itself in a variety of forms of activity including: